 has a transparent orthography.
 Accuracy of decoding Hebrew

-(slow and inaccurate reading and spelling) occurs in a significant percentage
+inaccurate decoding and spelling) occurs in a significant percentage

 of English-speaking children when they need to learn

-what is a extremely opaque orthography without direct, discrete and comprehensive
+what is an extremely opaque orthography without direct,

 Dyslexia, due to poor teaching, occurs in all social classes